Arts / Museums

 One of America’s Oldest Contemporary Art Institutions Celebrates 76 Years Of Daring

 Contemporary Arts Museum Houston’s gala is one of the most incandescent evenings of any Bayou City year — a high-voltage soirée for the cool collector set with a celebrated art auction.
-This year’s benefit, concisely rebranded as CAMH Party, was all that and more, marking a fresh chapter in the museum’s annals as the first fundraiser under the co-directorship of chief curator Ryan N. Dennis and COO Melissa McDonnell Luján.
+This year’s benefit, concisely rebranded as CAMH Party, was all that and more, marking a fresh chapter in the museum’s annals as the first fundraiser under the leadership of co-director and chief curator Ryan N. Dennis with co-director and chief operating officer Melissa McDonnell Luján.

 Novel also was the absence of gala chairs.
 In their place, a hard-working host committee stepped up, underwriting tables and acquiring tickets for the cause.